iainctduncan/papers/source/features_usage.rst

 of storing sample data, they can in fact be used for storing numerical data in arrays for any purpose.
-The s4m facilities thus provide a complement to the Max functions, enabling iterative array manipulation with more convenient looping constructs than are built in to Max.
+The s4m facilities thus provide a complement to the Max functions, enabling iterative array manipulation with more convenient looping constructs than are built into Max.

 Dictionaries
 --------------------------------------------------------------------------------
-Another higher-order data abstration provided by Max is the **dictionary**, a key-value store in which one can store a wide variety of Max data types as values, and use integers, floats, symbols, or strings as keys.
+Another higher-order data abstraction provided by Max is the **dictionary**, a key-value store in which one can store a wide variety of Max data types as values, and use integers, floats, symbols, or strings as keys.
 Max provides a rich API for working with dictionaries, including